Updated: 5 days ago

 Anyway, we worked through mountains of data to distill and dissect the micro trends in key districts and sought to understand why certain areas performed better and why some didn't.

-Hopefully, armed with this report, you will understand better what has transpired in 1st Quarter 2020 and have better clarity on your investment goals in the coming months.
+Hopefully, armed with this market outlook brief, you will understand better what has transpired in 1st Quarter 2020 and have better clarity on your investment goals in the coming months.

 One very interesting insight explained in the report is PropertyGuru's proprietary Property Supply Index (PSI), taken from the largest real-time database of listings in Singapore, and which may provide us leading indicators on the price elasticity of the market moving forward.